Family Partnership Committee

-The HCAPP is our version of the PTO.
-All parents are invited to HCAPP meetings.
-Meetings are held at Division 2, 8 Leavitt Drive, Brunswick.
+The HCAFP is our version of the PTO.
+All parents are invited to HCAFP meetings.
+Meetings are held on Zoom or at 9 Ash Point Road, Harpswell.

 - Establish and maintain a working relationship among parents, school and community.